Stuk/server-replay/README.md

 * …your development server is very slow and you want to go faster
 * …you are developing against an API with rate limits

+It works by starting a proxy server and serving content from a previously saved .har file overlayed with files from your local system, configurable with mappings.

 ## Installation

 ```